-To test the model accuracy of FUSION-v2, we systematically calculate the capture excitation functions for 30 fusion reactions with C, O, S, Ca and Ni bombarding severally on Zr, Sn, Sm, Sm, Pb and U. In these reactions, not only the shell effect, the deformation effect, but also the isospin effect in extremely neutron-rich nuclei are involved.
+To test the model accuracy of FUSION-v2, we systematically calculate the capture excitation functions for 30 fusion reactions with C, O, S, Ca and Ni bombarding severally on Zr, Sn, Sm, Sm, $^{208}$ Pb and $^{238}$ U. In these reactions, not only the shell effect, the deformation effect, but also the isospin effect in extremely neutron-rich nuclei are involved.
 The predicted capture excitation functions for these reactions are shown in Fig. 4.
 The squares and circles denote the measured capture cross sections and fusion-fission cross sections, respectively.
 We would like to emphasize that for all reactions under consideration the values of the model parameters are fixed and no additional adjustable parameter is introduced in the calculations.
-For medium-mass fusion systems, such as the reactions induced by C and O in Fig. 4, the results of v1 and those of v2 are very close to each other.
-For super-heavy systems, such as $^{64}$ Ni+ $^{238}$ U, the results of v2 are evidently smaller than those of v1 at energies above the barrier.
-From Fig. 4, one can see that almost all data are well reproduced with v2, which indicates the universal Wong formula is reliable for a systematic description of the capture cross sections from light to super-heavy systems.
+One can see that almost all data are well reproduced, which indicates that the universal Wong formula is reliable for a systematic description of the capture cross sections from light to super-heavy systems.
 From a systematic comparison of the capture cross sections at energies above the Bass barriers for U induced reactions, one could note that the capture cross sections decrease from more than 1000 mb for C+U to a few hundreds millibarn for Ni+U, although the geometric radius is much larger for the latter.
-This trend is also clearly observed by Kozulin et al. in experiments [68].
-In addition, the systematic decreasing behavior of the geometric radii with effective fissility parameter is also observed from 443 datasets of measured cross sections [4.7].
-It indicates that the influence of deep inelastic scattering for super-heavy systems needs to be considered in the calculations.
+This trend is also clearly observed by Kozulin et al. in experiments.
+In addition, the systematic decreasing behavior of the geometric radii with effective fissility parameter is also observed from 443 datasets of measured cross sections $\frac{[46]}{}$ .
+It indicates that the influence of DIC for super-heavy systems needs to be considered in the calculations.